yousefkhaled282/Time_Series_Analysis/README.md

-# Project Title:  Time Series Analysis on Airline Passengers Dataset
+# Project Title:  Time Series Analysis & Forecasting on Airline Passengers Dataset

 ## Introduction:
 In this project, we perform time series analysis on the airline passengers dataset to predict future passenger numbers for the airline industry.